nrjdalal/smart-registry/tasks.md

 - [x] Dev dep if key is in devDeps at package.json
+- [ ] Do not read package.json over and over again
 - [ ] Rewrite ignore using patterns
 - [x] Transform paths in content
 - [ ] Versioned dependencies